bioidiap/bob/doc/install.rst

 .. note::

-    Bob runs on arm processors (e.g. Raspberry Pi) but is not installable with conda.
+    Bob has been reported to run on arm processors (e.g. Raspberry Pi) but is not installable with conda.
 Please see :ref:`bob.source` for installations on how to install Bob from source.

 Installing older versions of Bob